-The California State Parks Division of Boating and Waterways (DBW), Clean Vessel Act Education and Outreach Grant Program uses federal Sport Fish Restoration and Boating Trust Fund grants to support programs that educate California boaters and increase public awareness about boat sewage management and proper disposal.
-The funding for the 2025 grant will be from the Clean Vessel Act Coastal Award F23AP02366.
-The goal of this grant program is to reduce recreational boater sewage that is discharged into California waterways.
+The California State Parks Division of Boating and Waterways (DBW), Clean Vessel Act Education and Outreach Grant Program provides grants to support programs that educate California boaters and increase public awareness about boat sewage management and proper disposal.
+The funding for the 2026 grant will be from the federal Clean Vessel Act Coastal Award F24AP02451 funded by the Sport Fish Restoration and Boating Trust Fund.
+The goal of this grant program is to reduce recreational boater sewage from being discharged into California waterways.